 Tall, Tall Trees

 Fall is all about the trees as they change into jewel-like colors and prepare for winter.
 Explore the many ways that trees are important to all living things.
-Addresses standards 4.2 and 4.4 Able to be taken at Saunders Woods
+Addresses standards 4.1

 Soil is one of the most important resources on earth.
 Students explore the world of composting, use augers to see the soil layers in different habitats, and search for animals that make the soil their home.
-Compliments Soil Science Curriculum and Standard 3.5
+Compliments Soil Science Curriculum and Standard 3.3 and 4.3

 Rock and Roll